NB-Core/lotgd/README.txt

 - replace the template system with a state-of-the-art system (like smarty)
 - integrate refreshing chats (I did some tests with jaxon a few years ago, worked OK, but slow)
 - make some horrible things objects and not array, the isset() tests drive me nuts ffs
+- the error sending via mail has an issue with datacache+firstrun key in array.
+Not sure why.
+Also outputting PHP warnings to a user should not be done, but those should be logged somewhere in a real log
 - ?

 Contact me on github via issue if you like https://github.com/NB-Core/lotgd